St Andrew's Presbyterian Church and Hall, Kempsey: Description

-St Andrew's Church is a small stuccoed brick structure with corrugated iron roof built in the Victorian Gothic style in 1890.
+St Andrew's Church is a small stuccoed brick structure with corrugated iron roof built in the Gothic Revival style in 1890.

 The interior displays an elaborately carved scissor truss roof lined with timber and several original stained glass windows.

 The physical condition of the building was reported as good as at 22 March 2001.

 Heritage listing

 St Andrew's Church is a small stuccoed brick structure with corrugated iron roof built in the Victorian Gothic style in 1890.
 The buildings reflect the evolution of the Presbyterian Church in Kempsey.
 The buildings are aesthetically important to the streetscape.

 St Andrew's Presbyterian Church and Hall was listed on the New South Wales State Heritage Register on 2 April 1999.